 Cupcakes are so much fun.
 No wonder cupcake shops are all the rage these days!
 They are fun to make and fun to eat, and similarly to mug cakes, they are self-limiting.

-It’s good to know that when it comes to keto desserts, cupcakes are definitely an option, and they are just as good as sugary recipes.
+It's good to know that even on the keto diet cupcakes are definitely an option, and they are just as good as sugary recipes.